on orders of $85 or more

 - Papworth, J.W and A.W Morant.
 Ordinary of British Armorials.
 London: T.Richards, 1874.
 Print.

 - Le Patourel, John.
 The Norman Empire.
 New York: Oxford University Press, 1976.
 Print.
 (ISBN 0-19-822525-3).

 - Markale, J. Celtic Civilization.
 London: Gordon & Cremonesi, 1976.
 Print.

 - Library of Congress.
 American and English Genealogies in the Library of Congress.
 Baltimore: Genealogical Publishing, 1967.
 Print.

 The Savage Family Crest was acquired from the Houseofnames.com archives.
 The Savage Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 16 October 2014 at 21:12.
+This page was last modified on 27 January 2015 at 13:01.

 houseofnames.com is an internet property owned by Swyrich Corporation.